Got a small mortgage balance owing? Why you'll likely get a lousy rate.

 None of this should stop you from trying to better your rate.
 At the very least, use competitors rate quotes as a bargaining chip, either with your existing lender or with a broker who doesnt have a mortgage minimum.
 And if you have loads of other business with your bank or credit union, definitely use that as leverage.
 There are always other lenders who would welcome all of your banking business with open arms.

-In January the TeranetNational Bank National Composite House Price IndexTM was up 0.3% from the previous month.
-It was the third consecutive month in which the index rose less than the month before.
-The increase was led by five of the 11 constituent markets: Hamilton (2.0%), Montreal (1.0%), Victoria (0.6%), Halifax (0.4%) and Vancouver (0.4%).
-Rises of less than the countrywide average were reported for Quebec City (0.3%) and Ottawa-Gatineau (0.1%).
-Indexes were down from the month before in Toronto (0.1%), Calgary (0.2%), Edmonton (0.4%) and Winnipeg (0.4%).
-After three months September, October, November in which all 11 markets of the composite index were up from the month before, it was a second consecutive month in which one or more markets were down on the month.
+In February the TeranetNational Bank National Composite House Price IndexTM was up 0.5% from the previous month, an acceleration from the January increase after three consecutive months of slowing.
+The advance was led by four of the 11 constituent markets: Halifax (2.3%), Hamilton (1.1%), Vancouver (0.8%) and Quebec City (0.7%).
+Rises of less than the countrywide average were reported for Montreal (0.5%), Victoria (0.4%), Calgary (0.4%) and Toronto (0.4%).
+The index for Winnipeg was flat on the month.
+Down from the month before were the indexes for Edmonton (0.1%) and Ottawa-Gatineau (0.5%).
+After three months, from September to November last fall, in which all 11 markets of the composite index were up from the month before, February was a third consecutive month in which one or more markets were down on the month.

-The price rise is consistent with the rise of home sales volume over the last several months as reported by the Canadian Real Estate Association.
-For a fifth straight month, the number of sale pairs entering into the 11 metropolitan indexes was higher than a year earlier.
-The unsmoothed composite index, seasonally adjusted, was up 0.9% in January, suggesting that the published (smoothed) index could continue its uptrend.
+The February rise is consistent with the increase in the number of home sales over the last several months reported by the Canadian Real Estate Association.
+For a sixth straight month, the number of sale pairs entering into the 11 metropolitan indexes was higher than a year earlier.
+The unsmoothed composite index, seasonally adjusted, was up 1.1% in February, suggesting that the uptrend of the published (smoothed) index could persist.